 Although Hong Kong is a business-centric country, it is also a good location for agricultural studies.
 While this sector only produces 0.6% of the region’s GDP, this accounts for a whopping HKD 966 million/$124 million.
 Hong Kong is also one of the best countries to study agriculture.
 International students who wish to study in Hong Kong may do so in a variety of institutions.

-The most popular choice so far is the Chinese University of Hong Kong (CUHK).
+The Chinese University of Hong Kong (CUHK) is the most popular choice.
 It offers a Plant & Agricultural Science course to help students generate high-value agricultural products and/or develop new plant technologies.

 Best of all, HK universities cost cheaper than most of the countries on this list.
 At CUHK, for example, an international student will also need to pay $19,000 annually.